 About Langdon Court

 Nothing captures the soothing beauty of Devon like Langdon Court.
-Our gardens invite lazy days, our house celebrates the art of hospitality whilst on our doorstep there is an abundance to explore.
+Our gardens invite lazy days, our hotel celebrates the art of hospitality whilst on our doorstep there is an abundance to explore.
 The endless countryside, a spectacular coastline, ancient market towns filled with character and a vibrant culinary scene are all within easy reach.

 A countryside escape